egel-lang/egel/README.md

 <img src="contrib/assets/egel-black-white.svg" height="50px"/>  The Egel Language
 =================

-Egel is an eager untyped combinator scripting language which comes with an interpreter.
+Egel is an untyped concurrent functional scripting language based on eager combinator rewriting with a concise but remarkably powerful syntax

 Installation
 ------------